Sh9hid/face-mask-detection/README.md

 - More readability, more simplicity.
 Better code organisation.
 - Better documentation.
 - Deploy the model.
+- Find better data cleaning methods.
-- Try to achieve better accuracy on the same dataset.
+- Try and achieve better accuracy on the same dataset.
-- Discuss with Senior CV Engineers on the exact same problem.
+- Ask senior CV Engineers on the inaccurate label problem.
+- Write down use cases and try and build niched down cv models.(Reverse blackbox approach)